Heading up north this summer? Be sure to get a Duluth Passport! You can visit 3 area attractions for the price of 2!

 The Duluth Passport

 The Duluth Passport can be purchased online on their website.
 Adults are $45, children ages 3-13 are $25 and children 2 and under are free.
-The Duluth Passport can be used anytime during the 2024 season, now through September 15, 2024.
+The Duluth Passport can be used anytime during the 2025 season.

 Still looking for more ways to save and explore in Duluth?
 Check out our post about Thrifty Things to do in Duluth Minnesota.